- Saving a Set of Tabs to a Workspace

 Archiving a Workspace is a great way to keep track of your progress and also keep your workspace clean.

-The great thing about Archving a Workspace instead of deleting it is that Archived Workspaces can be Restored.
+The great thing about Archiving a Workspace instead of deleting it is that Archived Workspaces can be Restored.
 Deleted Workspaces cannot be restored.

 To Archive a Workspace